 The ÁFA receipts (available from where you made the purchases) should be stamped by customs at the border, and the claim has to be made within 183 days of exporting the goods.
 You can then collect your refund – minus commission – from the VAT desk in the departure halls of Terminals 2A and 2B at Ferenc Liszt International Airport in Budapest, and at branches of the IBUSZ chain of travel agencies at the land border crossings.

-Hungary has extensive mobile phone network coverage.
-Public phones can be used to make domestic and international calls, though they are rapidly becoming obsolete with the advent of cheap mobile phone calls, Skype and other VOIP services.
+Hungary has extensive mobile (cell) phone network coverage.
+You can make domestic and international calls from public telephones, though these are all but obsolete with the advent of cheap mobile phone calls and WhatsApp, Skype and other VOIP services.

 Local & International Calls

-- All localities in Hungary have a two-digit telephone area code, except for Budapest, which has just a ‘1’.
+- All localities in Hungary have a two-digit telephone area code, except for Budapest, for which the code is ‘1’.

 - To make a local call, dial the phone number (seven digits in Budapest, six elsewhere).